Ebenezer Pemberton (minister): Ministry

 Pemberton was encouraged to join the ministry very soon after graduating from Harvard.
 He received an offer from Charles Morton on November 23, 1694, to serve as minister at a church in Charlestown, but he declined, likely because he found himself too young.
 He was given the offer again three years later but declined once more.
 The position was taken by Simon Bradstreet.
 Around the same time, Samuel Willard, then minister of the Old South Church, identified Pemberton as his potential successor.
 By September 30, 1698, the church had two candidates to assist Willard: Pemberton and Jabez Fitch.
 Eventually, on February 21, 1699/1700, they decided to invite Pemberton.
 He was ordained, in "a very great Assembly", assistant minister of the Old South Church on August 28, 1700, as it was the policy of the church to have two ministers of relatively equal standing.
 Pemberton's father James was one of the founders of the church.

 After the death of Willard in 1707, Pemberton became the sole minister.
 He was well-liked by the church, but sometimes angered his pupils for his liberal political views, which compelled him to prematurely readmit sinners to the covenant.
 In protest, churchgoers would wear hats during his services, which was not allowed.
 While minister he fought against the suspension of a law requiring the Church of England to provide funds to Congregational churches in British America.
 In opposition to Increase Mather, Pemberton along with John Leverett and Thomas Brattle proposed changes in the church that aimed to broaden the church's membership and scope.
 They believed that people should not have to provide anecdotal evidence of "religious experiences" to gain membership to the church, that all baptized adults should have the right to vote in ministerial elections, and that all children should be baptized so long as they have a Christian sponsor.
 Furthermore, they believed the Scriptures should be read without comments from the reader, as is Puritan custom.

-On September 16, 1713, he ordained his new colleague, Reverend Joseph Sewall.
+On September 16, 1713, he ordained his new colleague, the Reverend Joseph Sewall.
 Pemberton was known to have a short temper and previously had disagreements with Sewall's father Judge Samuel Sewall, but overall the two were "generally happy and kindly".